Running on Empty (1988 film): Background

-Politicos Jeffrey Ressner writes that Arthur and Annie Pope were loosely modeled after Weather Underground leaders Bill Ayers and Bernardine Dohrn.
-John Simon states that the characters' bombing of a napalm research facility was inspired by the Sterling Hall bombing of 1970.
+Foner interviewed people who had lived underground, and incorporated details she learned into the script.
+The interviewees included a former Columbia University classmate who went into hiding in 1969 with the radical group Weather Underground.
+When the classmate resurfaced in the 1980s, she told Foner of hardships faced trying to raise two children while in hiding.
+According to Politicos Jeffrey Ressner, Arthur and Annie Pope were loosely modeled after Weather Underground leaders Bill Ayers and Bernardine Dohrn.
+John Simon stated that the characters' bombing of a napalm research facility was inspired by the Sterling Hall bombing of 1970.